 3. Deliver Holiday Meals & Treats

 Depending on where your loved ones are and whether you’re local to them, this may or may not be possible.
-Some retirement communities have limits on dropped-off items at the moment, but if you can bring treats to your loved one, consider doing so.
 Whether you want to share a plate of Christmas cookies or some of your Christmas Day feast, getting some of your goodies to them can help everyone feel a bit more involved this holiday season.

-If your older loved ones enjoy church services — especially around the holidays — make sure they can access those, if at all possible.
-Even if it’s not a good idea for them to attend in person, many places of worship are streaming or recording their services this year.
+If your older loved ones enjoy church or synagogue services — especially around the holidays — make sure they can access those, if at all possible.
+If it’s not a good idea for them to attend in person, many places of worship are still streaming or recording their services this year.
 Do some research, find a good option for your loved one, and then explain how to access it.
 If you’d like, you can even watch at the same time as them to give them a greater sense of community.

-Do some research to find any fun holiday celebrations that will be on TV or online.
-For example, the Macy's Thanksgiving Day Parade will look a little different this year, but there will still be performances, as a sampling from The Nutcracker by the New York City Ballet.
-Consider watching these “together” while on a video call with your loved ones so you can chat about them as they occur.
+Do some research to find a festive celebration that will be on TV or online.
+For example, the 94th annual Macy's Thanksgiving Day Parade was held in a modified version last year.
+Macy's said the 2021 parade would include new precautions as in-person viewing resumes in Manhattan.
+Consider watching the parade “together” while on a video call with your loved ones so you can chat about the floats and entertainment while it's happening.

-Caregiving and celebrating the holidays look a little different in 2020.
+Caregiving and celebrating the holidays still look different.
 However, that doesn’t mean we can’t all still have a memorable time this holiday season!
 As has been the case throughout this year because of COVID-19, video calls are of the utmost importance and can make everyone feel a little bit closer.
 No matter how you celebrate with your loved ones this year, remember that spending time together — even if it’s virtually — is the most memorable part of the season.